Student Support Policies

 During tenure of the Research Assistant and Senior Research Assistant, the student must undertake full-time doctoral studies in Okinawa, unless a special case for exemption from this requirement has been previously approved by the Graduate School.
 All students who receive these financial supports are required to submit a report monthly to the OIST Graduate School.

 The maximum tenure of a Research Assistant is normally two years and three years for a Senior Research Assistant.
 Students are expected to complete the requirements for graduation within the five-year period.
-In case of early completion of requirements, Senior Research Assistant is continued for four weeks after the date of degree conferral, to allow time for completion of matters required for conclusion of the research project (such as archiving of the research records).
+In case of early completion of requirements, Senior Research Assistant is continued for one calendar month after the date of degree conferral, to allow time for completion of matters required for conclusion of the research project (such as archiving of the research records).

 Continued financial support for students in the doctoral program depends on maintained performance in study and research, and is based on the provision of satisfactory annual Progress Reports.
 Assistantships will be discontinued in the event of unexcused absence, failure to maintain adequate academic performance, unethical behavior, or other reasons determined by the academic oversight process to be incompatible with good standing.